tahataha005/solaro/readme.md

 -   This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.

+-   The app uses [Node.js](https://nodejs.org/en/) for the backend.
+Node.js is a JavaScript runtime environment that allow running JavaScript code outside of a browser.
+Node.js is designed to build scalable network applications.
+Using [Express.js](https://expressjs.com/) which is a web application framework for Node.js.
+It provides a robust set of features to develop web and mobile applications.

 -   For trusted database foundation, the app uses the [MongoDB Atlas](https://www.mongodb.com/atlas/database) that enables you to work with data the way you want – easily and effortlessly.

+-   For notifications, the app uses [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) which is a cross-platform messaging solution that lets you reliably deliver messages at no cost.

 -   To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.

+-   For live data exchange, the app uses [Socket.io](https://socket.io/) which is a library that enables real-time, bidirectional and event-based communication between the client and the server.

+-   To schedule server tasks, the app uses [node-cron](https://www.npmjs.com/package/node-cron) which is a simple cron-like and not-cron-like job scheduler for Node.

 -   The app uses the font ["Inter"](https://fonts.google.com/specimen/Inter) as its main font, and the design of the app adheres to the material design guidelines.